andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 4. Any documentation updates

 Want a video explanation?
-Check out [GitHub Crash Course: GitHub Crash Course: Is There Such Thing as Too Many Commits?](https://youtu.be/fN5Yq_pVl5w)!
+Check out [GitHub Crash Course: Is There Such Thing as Too Many Commits?](https://youtu.be/fN5Yq_pVl5w)!

 ### Can I "Commit" too often?